-In DHCP, there are a few options which contain identification information or can be used to extract the identification information about the client.
-This section enumerates various options and identifiers conveyed in them, which can be used to disclose client identification.
-They are targets of various attacks that would be analyzed in Section 5.
+In DHCP, there are a few options that contain identification information or that can be used to extract identification information about the client.
+This section enumerates various options and the identifiers conveyed in them, which can be used to disclose client identification.
+They are targets of various attacks that are analyzed in Section 5.